On the Brownian separable permuton: Introduction

+The relation $\lhd_g^s$ is a strict order, but it is not total.
+However, two distinct points which are not one-sided minima are always $g$-comparable, hence $\lhd_g^s$ is total on a set of measure $1$.
+See \cref{BP_lem:comparability} for the proof of these claims.
+Moreover we will see later (\cref{BP_sec:intro_f}) a natural extension to a total preorder on $[0,1]$.

 In what follows, we consider the signed excursion $(e,S)$, where $e$ is a the normalized Brownian excursion, and $S$ is an independent sequence of independent signs with bias $p$, that is probability $p$ of being $\oplus$ and $1-p$ of being $\ominus$.

-The signed excursion $(e,S)$ is the main ingredient in building $\mu^p$.
-To that end, if $x< y\in [0,1]$, we say that $x$ and $y$ are $g$-comparable if and only if the minimum of $g$ on $[x,y]$ is reached at a unique point which is a strict local minimum $b_i \in (x,y)$.
-In this case, if $s_i=\oplus$, we say $x\lhd_g^s y$, otherwise $y \lhd_g^s x$.
-The relation $\lhd_g^s$ is not a strict partial order, because it lacks the property of transivity.
-However we will see later that it can be extended to a total preorder.
-Moreover, almost surely, the pairs of points that are $g$-comparable have full Lebesgue measure, since two distinct points which are not one-sided minima are always $g$-comparable.
+It is the main ingredient in building $\mu^p$.